 Evan earned a B.A. and M.A. in Economics from the Université Catholique de Louvain in Belgium.
 He received an additional M.A. as well as his Ph.D. in Economics from the University of California at Los Angeles.

-Board chair and head of operational risk management
+Director head of third-party risk management operational risk management

 Editor, risk management